 Kafka on the Shore by Haruki Murakami, translated by Philip Gabriel

-The Book Club read works that explored the themes of revolution, apocalypse, regeneration, and rebirth.
-The varied reading list included works that were satiric and poetic, furious and amused, violent and beautiful.
-These important works of fiction provided opportunities to consider the many endings and beginnings currently taking place all over the world.
+We read works that explored themes of revolution, dissolution, reformation, and renewal.
+This particularly varied reading list included works satiric and poetic, furious and amused, violent and beautiful.
+Our readings this year provided us with opportunities to consider the many endings and beginnings then taking place all over the world.

 Oryx and Crake by Margaret Atwood

 Fight Club by Chuck Palahniuk

 Pastoralia by George Saunders

 2010-2011: Great American Novels

 In celebration of the Poetry Center’s fiftieth anniversary, the Book Club read great American novels written contemporaneously with the Poetry Center’s first half century.
 We read one novel from each decade, beginning with 1960—the year the Poetry Center was founded.